salesforcecli/plugin-org/messages/delete_scratch.md

 # error.unknownScratch

-The org with username %s isn't a scratch org.
+Unable to find a scratch org with username %s.